 The research component of Mount Sinai’s Tics and Tourette’s Clinical and Research Program focuses on the natural history, course, clinical phenomenology, and treatment of Tourette's and tic disorders.
 Additionally, our team of experts conducts research into the relationship between tics and other comorbid disorders, such as Obsessive Compulsive disorder (OCD), Attention Deficit Hyperactivity Disorder (ADHD), and Anxiety or Mood Disorders.
 Novel therapeutic approaches are also available through our Program for those with Tourette’s and tic disorders.

-Collaborative Genomic Studies of Tourette’s Disorder (NIMH): Previous studies suggest that Tourette’s Disorder has a strong inherited component.
-The aim of this study is to obtain DNA samples from participants with TD and at least 2 family members, in order to identify genetic factors that play a role in causing TD and related disorders such as Chronic Tics (CT), OCD, and ADHD.
+Collaborative Genomic Studies of Tourette’s Disorder: Previous studies suggest that Tourette’s Disorder (TD) has a strong inherited component.
+The aim of this study is to obtain DNA samples from participants with TD and at least 2 family members in order to identify genetic factors that play a role in causing TD and related disorders such as OCD and ADHD.
 We are currently recruiting subjects of all ages, with a diagnosis of TD at Icahn School of Medicine and Nathan Kline Institute of Psychiatric Research.
 See Eligibility Criteria

 Gamma-Aminobutyric Acid in Tourette’s Disorder: An MR Spectroscopy Study: The aim of this study is to use fMRI (Functional Magnetic Resonance Imaging) and MRS (Magnetic Resonance Spectroscopy) to evaluate changes in levels of a neurotransmitter called GABA in the brain.
 In conjunction with the lab of Dr. Vilma Gabbay, we are currently recruiting subjects, right-handed adolescents ages 12-17 years, with a DSM-IV-TR diagnosis of TD at Icahn School of Medicine and Nathan Kline Institute of Psychiatric Research.
+(Currently closed to enrollment)

 Oral Aripiprazole in Children and Adolescents with Tourette's Disorder: The aims of this study are to compare the efficacy of aripiprazole with placebo in the suppression of tics and to evaluate the safety and tolerability of the once-daily treatment with oral tablets in children and adolescents (7-17 years) with a diagnosis of Tourette's Disorder.
+(Currently closed to enrollment)

-If you are interested in learning more about the research done at our program or would like to become involved with any of our studies, please contact clinical research coordinator Resham Gellatly (212-659-1677; email@example.com).
+If you are interested in learning more about the research done at our program or would like to become involved with any of our studies, please contact research coordinator Maxwell Luber (212-659-1676, firstname.lastname@example.org).